Rustic and Pioneer Christmas Crafts for Kids

 Looking for More Fun Winter Activities?

-We cover Christmas crafts and more on my 12 Days of Christmas page at our sister site, Thrive at Home.
+We cover Christmas crafts and more on my 12 Days of Christmas page at my sister site, Thrive at Home.
 You'll find instructions for making old-fashioned paper chains, toilet paper Christmas crafts and also construction paper placemats too.

 So get creative and have some fun this holiday season.